 Survey routes are 30 miles long and are entirely on gravel roads.
 When conditions are favorable, Iowa DNR biologists and conservation officers drive their assigned routes, at 10-15 mph, and count all the pheasants, quail, partridge, rabbits, and jackrabbits seen.
 In all, there are 210-30 mile routes driven (6,300 miles) every August to assess Iowa’s upland game populations.
 Most counties have 2 routes, and the information from all of these routes is condensed to produce Iowa Small Game Distribution Map.

-Shows the 2011 information on ring-necked pheasants, along with comparisons to the previous year's survey.
+Shows the current information on ring-necked pheasants, along with comparisons to the previous year's survey.